ThePhiMa/CYDTuyaDeviceManager/README.md

 Note: `config.h` is ignored by git to keep your personal information private.

+Note #2: The method _updateTimeOffset()_ in `main.cpp` only works for CET, it needs to be adjusted for other timezones for the clock and api calls to work correctly.

 The Tuya docs are really extensive and well done (https://developer.tuya.com/en/docs/iot/device-intelligentize-in-5-minutes?id=K914joxbogkm6)

 ### Links